MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 > Tip: Use `.show table [TableName] cslschema` to get the existing column schema before you alter it.

 Some points that apply for both commands:

 1. Existing data is not physically modified by these commands.
 Data in removed columns is ignored.
 Data in new columns is assumed to be null.
 2. Depending on how the cluster is configured, data ingestion might modify the table's column schema even without user interaction.
 Therefore, when making changes to a table's column schema, one must ensure that ingestion will not add needed columns that the command will then remove.

+> [!WARNING]
+> Data ingestion processes into the table that happen in parallel with the
+> `.alter table` command that modifies the table's column schema might be performed
+> in a way that is agnostic to the order of columns in the table, or there is a
+> risk that data will be ingested into the wrong columns.
+For example, this could
+> be done by stopping ingestion during such commands, or by making sure that such
+> ingestion operations always use a mapping object.

 **Examples**